-What to do in Chinatown Bangkok – A Travel Guide
+What to do in Chinatown Bangkok? | Travel Guide

-This blog post is a guide for all the important information and tips for a trip to Chinatown in Bangkok.
+In this travel guide, you will find all the important information and tips for a trip to Chinatown in Bangkok.
 We show you the best attractions, most beautiful Chinese temples and the coolest markets around.
 Also, we will tell you the best time to visit, and how to get to Chinatown.

-What do do in Chinatown Bangkok
+What to Do in Chinatown Bangkok?

-Food is ubiquitous in Bangkok’s Chinatown, so you can find fresh street food at any daytime and around each the corner.
-But especially in the evening many food stalls open up.
+Food is ubiquitous in Bangkok’s Chinatown, so you can find fresh street food at any daytime and around each of the corner.
+But especially in the evening, many food stalls open up.
 It’s a big sizzling and frying, it hisses, and flames shoot in the air.
-By the way, it’s hot, it smells and it’s loud.
-Nevertheless, it is exciting and an amazing experience.
-Best just to walk around and enjoy the variety of street food.
+By the way, it’s hot, it smells, and it’s loud.
+Nevertheless, it is exciting and a remarkable experience.
+The best thing you can do in Chinatown is just to walk around and enjoy the variety of street food.

-Opening hours: 08:00 am to 5:00 pm
+Opening Hours: 08:00 am to 5:00 pm | Entrance Fee: 40 Baht

 Discover Chinese Temples